stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Advantages of QFA Approach

 - Addresses LockAssertion usability issues
+- Unlike other approaches which remove LockAssertion class replacing with ASSERT_EXCLUSIVE_LOCK function, keeping the class has some advantages
+  - LockAssertion gives a compile error if it's used unnecessarily (`init.cpp:1548:13: error: acquiring mutex 'cs_main' that is already held [-Werror,-Wthread-safety-analysis] ... init.cpp:1547:64: note: mutex acquired here`)
+  - LockAssertion doesn't hide errors in some cases that we probably don't care about (assertion is inside a try block, an exception prior to the assertion is caught via a catch clause and the lock might not be held via that path, and something needing the lock is accessed after the try/catch block)
 - Fixes easy bugs quickly
 - Doesn't make anything worse